tsnellgrove/dark_castle3/doc/to_do.md

 *** Roll up sleaves and fix Interpreter ***

+- TBD: make 'help' a one-word-command
+- TBD: do we really need the start-up command as a defined 'one-word-command' ?

 - IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 	- IDEA: could have a prep attribute for each prep verb